Geocodio/docs/source/index.html.md

 * North Carolina
 * Oklahoma
 * Oregon
-* Texas (State House only)
+* Texas
 * Utah
 * Virginia
 * West Virginia (State House only)
 * Wisconsin

 We are updating boundaries and adding new states as redistricting occurs and maps are published.
 The list will continue to be updated.
-Last change was made on 2/10/2022.
+Last change was made on 2/16/2022.

 > Example lookup using the `22206` zip code instead of a full address